Doctors get good and bad safety news on diabetes drugs

 Researchers from Brigham and Women’s Hospital in Boston, who studied Onglyza over two years in 16,492 patients, said the heart failure finding was unexpected and deserved further investigation.

-AstraZeneca and Bristol had already given headline results from the study in June, showing Onglyza did not increase heart attack risk - although it did not reduce it either, as the companies had initially hoped.
+AstraZeneca and Bristol had already given headline results from the study in June showing that Onglyza did not increase heart attack risk - although it did not reduce it either, as the companies had initially hoped.

-To date, researchers have been unable to identify any diabetes drug that is not only safe but actually beneficial to the heart.
+Detailed results of the Onglyza study were presented at the European Society Cardiology (ESC) congress in Amsterdam, alongside a 5,380-patient study of Takeda’s Nesina, which showed no increase in overall cardiovascular risks.

-Some doctors were disappointed that Onglyza and Takeda’s rival drug Nesina did not reduce heart risks.
-However, Dr. Heinz Drexel, a heart specialist at Feldkirch Hospital in Austria and a spokesman for the European Society of Cardiology (ESC), said the idea of such a benefit from taking the medicines was “not logical”.
+Both studies were also published in the New England Journal of Medicine.

 Dr. Anthony DeMaria, editor-in-chief of the Journal of the American College of Cardiology, said the absence of severe adverse events was reassuring but it might be that DPP-4s were best avoided for certain patients at high risk of heart failure.